 As officers of the court, solicitors should never put other interests - such as the outcome for their client - above the law and the proper administration of justice.

-We are investigating, with live cases into a number of solicitors and law firms who were working on behalf of the Post Office/Royal Mail Group.
+We have more than 20 live investigations into solicitors and law firms who were working on behalf of the Post Office/Royal Mail Group.